-In addition, various college and private sector scholarship opportunities are available to students; our Guidance department hosts a "Scholarship Fair" each fall to alert students of private, state, and national scholarship opportunities.
-Scholarship information is listed under the "Guidance" tab on our school website.
+In addition, various college and private sector scholarship opportunities are available to students; our Guidance department shares information on an ongoing basis through our grade-level Google Classrooms to alert students of private, state, and national scholarship opportunities.
+Scholarship information can also be found under the "Guidance" tab on our school website.
 If parents or students have any question(s) or concern(s), please contact your child's counselor.